 Where: Battersea Park, Battersea, SW11 4NJ

-What: Hyde Park Does Christmas
+Hyde Park Does Christmas

 This is the big one.
 The tourists might all be heading toward the circus or the rides, but the discerning visitor to Hyde Park’s Winter Wonderland will be treading a path straight to the Christmas market.
 Over 200 stallholders will be converging on the festival to sell their wares from Bavarian style fairy lit wooden chalets.
 When you’ve been back and forth and seen all the artisanal producers, homemade bits-and-bobs makers and so on then you can always try your luck with the UK’s largest open-air ice rink or the enormous ferris wheel.

-Friday 17th November to Monday 1st January
+From Friday 23rd November to Sunday 6th January

 Where: Hyde Park, Knightsbridge, W2 2UH

-Thursday 30th November until Wednesday 3rd January
+From Thursday 15th November until Wednesday 23rd January

 Ealing Christmas Market

-Where: Ealing Broadway Centre, W5 5JY
+Where: Ealing Broadway Centre, Ealing, W5 5JY

 This annual Christmas market on Elizabeth Street is somewhat like the outdoor version of Westfield, 60 boutique stalls and festivities to boot.
 There will be carol singing , festive food and mulled wine, alongside a special appearance by Papa Claus, making it a definite for all the family.